gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - **Say what you are thinking**
 	- The interviewer can only make an evaluation on your suitability for the job based on the things you *say*.
 	- If you don't say your thought process aloud, then the interviewer doesn't know what you know.
 	- You may well be on the right track with an answer.
-You'll be kicking yourself afterwards if you later realise you were but didn't say anything (I missed out on an internship because of this!)
+You'll be kicking yourself afterwards if you later realise you were but didn't say anything (I missed out on an internship because of this!).
 	- Write pseudo code for your coding solution so you don't have to hold everything in your head.
 	- *"Right now I am thinking about…"*
 	- *"I am thinking about different approaches, for example…"*